NASA

 Filter Point Spread Functions

-Point spread functions (PSFs) for the Nancy Grace Roman Space Telescope have been created using WebbPSF, a python based package.
+Point spread functions (PSFs) for the Nancy Grace Roman Space Telescope have been created using WebbPSF version 1.0, a Python-based package.
 This tool takes into account properties of the telescope and the instruments, including detector pixel scale, rotations, filter profiles, and point source spectra.
 These are not full optical models, simply a tool that transforms the optical path difference maps, into the resulting Roman PSFs.

 The website linked above provides instructions on how to install WebbPSF, how to run it via the Python API, in addition to providing Roman specific examples.